gggeek/phpxmlrpc/README.md

 debugger.

 The manual is formatted as an asciidoc file - if viewing it locally, it is recommended to either use an IDE which can natively render asciidoc, or view it as html via in-browser rendering by serving it via a webserver and accessing /doc/manual/index.html

 Automatically-generated documentation for the API is available online at [http://gggeek.github.io/phpxmlrpc/doc-4/api/index.html](http://gggeek.github.io/phpxmlrpc/doc-4/api/index.html)

 You are encouraged to look also at the code examples found in the demo/ directory.

 Note: to reduce the size of the download, the demo files are not part of the default package installed with Composer.
-You can either make sure they are available locally, by installing the library using Composer option `--prefer-install=source`
-(when doing so, make sure that the demo folder is not directly accessible from the internet, ie. it is not within the webserver root directory), or just check them out online at https://github.com/gggeek/phpxmlrpc/tree/master/demo.
+You can either check them out online at https://github.com/gggeek/phpxmlrpc/tree/master/demo, or make sure they are available locally, by installing the library using Composer option `--prefer-install=source` (when doing so, make sure that the demo folder is not directly accessible from the internet, ie. it is not within the webserver root directory).

 License
 -------